The Curriculum at Greenleaf

 Greenleaf’s broad and engaging curriculum gives our pupils access to the fullest possible understanding of the world in which they live and the skills needed for the next stage of their life and learning.
 Children leave Greenleaf with a sense of belonging to a tightly knit community where they have the confidence and skills to make decisions, self-evaluate, make connections and continue their learning journeys.

-Click to see the curriculum map:
+Click below to see the curriculum map for each year:

 Further information about the curriculum in each year group is available in the subject tabs to the right of this page, our Teaching and Learning Policy and the Termly Year Group Newsletters.
 Additionally, Schemes of Work may be obtained, on request, from the school office.